|

 Notice: This page is not subject to any update.
-For updated information please refer to the publications by the
+For updated information please refer to the German pages of this website

 About 20 main and sub versions of the MiG-21 can be divided into four generations.
 In the following the main features of